Cezari0o/Article-Citation-Model/README.md

-# Virus on a Network
+# Article Citation Model

 ## Summary

-This model is based on the NetLogo model "Virus on Network".
+This model is based on the "Virus on Network" example model from python mesa framework, with modifications.

-For more information about this model, read the NetLogo's web page: http://ccl.northwestern.edu/netlogo/models/VirusonaNetwork.

-JavaScript library used in this example to render the network: [d3.js](https://d3js.org/).
+JavaScript library used in this model to render the network: [d3.js](https://d3js.org/).

 ## Installation

+To use this model, one needs to have python mesa installed.
 To install the dependencies use pip and the requirements.txt in this directory. e.g.

 ```